homebodygym/homebodygym/pages/exchanges/exchanges.md

 When it comes to buying Bitcoin, the exchanges listed in the table above are all exemplary choices – although, different exchanges' fees, transactions times, and privacy levels vary.

+This page is not meant to teach you how to buy Bitcoin, but rather which exchanges are best.
+If this is your first time buying, check out our step-by-step buying guide [here](/bitcoin/how-to-buy/).

 Now we're going to take a closer look at each exchange so you can make the most informed decision.

 <a target="_blank" href="https://www.coinbase.com/"><img class="small-title-img" alt="coinbase logo" src="/img/exchange/coinbase/logo.png" /></a>